codevilleacademy/codevilleacademy.github.com/_posts/codezone/ctrivia/2014-01-31-std-functions.markdown

 	</div>
 	<div class="explanation-content">
 		<div class="para">
 			The modulus operator returns the remainder obtained by dividing an <emphasis class="code">int</emphasis> by another <emphasis class="code">int</emphasis>.
 In above question the operands are of of type <emphasis class="code">float</emphasis>.
 Hence the compiler throws an error.
-Hence it is a Compilation Error.
+Hence it is a Compile Time Error.
 		</div>
 		<div class="para">
 			To find the remainder after float division we use a function called <emphasis class="code">fmod</emphasis>.
 This function is defined in <emphasis class="code">math.h</emphasis> and it returns a <emphasis class="code">double</emphasis> value.